maidsafe/rfcs/proposed/Launcher-Service-Documentation.md

                         // the path will be interpreted as the name
                         // of directory to be created.
                         // e.g. "/path/to/a/new_directory"
-        "is_private": Boolean // true if the created directory must be encrypted, false if
+        "is_private": Boolean, // true if the created directory must be encrypted, false if
                                // publicly viewable.
                                // e.g. true
         "is_versioned": Boolean, // e.g. false
         "user_metadata": [ uint8 ... ] // Any additional metadata.
                                        // e.g. [ 20, 30, 255, 254, 0, 119 ]